Black-tailed godwits, Leighton Moss

 Cotton grass, Little Woolden Moss

 The path's well-signposted and pretty good.
 You soon come to a fork in the path: turn left and you'll get good views of the pools on the right and a field's thickness of rough heathland on the left.
 The most obvious waders on the pools are lapwings, curlews and oystercatchers; I haven't properly got to grips with this part of the reserve, my sightings are a bit sparse compared to most of the reports I've seen from others.
-Raptors include buzzards, kestrels and hobbies (hen harrier is reported quite frequently but I've not been lucky so far).
+Raptors include buzzards, kestrels and hobbies and a marsh harrier sometimes makes an appearance.

 Little Woolden Moss

 Halfway down the path forks again.
 The left turn leads on to Moss Road, thence through Cadishead Moss to Cadishead.
-If you keep going straight ahead you eventually come to a dead end.
+If you keep going straight ahead you eventually come to a dead end and a sharp right turn taking you to Little Woolden Hall, a farm by the river Glaze, a good place to look out for wagtails, pipits and skylarks.
+Following the path leads you to a road taking you to Holcroft Lane, turn left to walk into Glazebrook or right to walk into Culceth.

 Hobby, Little Woolden Moss